circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 ```

 **Note**:
-As mentionned in [a yaml issue](https://github.com/yaml/yaml/issues/35), it is possible to merge maps, but not sequences (also called arrays or lists).
+As mentionned in [a YAML repository issue](https://github.com/yaml/yaml/issues/35), it is possible to merge maps, but not sequences (also called arrays or lists).

 For a more complex example,
 see [this gist](https://gist.github.com/bowsersenior/979804).